 - If it does catch on fire, turn off the heat if it is safe to do so, but never lean over the pan to reach the cooker controls.

-Leave the room, close the door and call the fire brigade.
-They will ensure the fire is out and has not spread also they will remove the pan to outside the premises this part of the exercise is the most dangerous.
-Calling the fire brigade will help your insurance claim similar to getting a crime number if your house is burgled.
+Leave the room, close the door and call the fire service.
+They will ensure the fire is out and has not spread.
+Also they will remove the pan to outside the premises; this part of the exercise is the most dangerous.
+Calling the fire service will help your insurance claim similar to getting a crime number if your house is burgled.

 A lit cigarette or pipe can be deadly.
 Never leave a lit cigarette or pipe unattended.
 If you have left a cigarette or pipe burning on the brim of an ashtray, they may fall onto an armchair, or the carpet, particularly if the ashtray is already full.
 The armchair or carpet will soon catch fire and start to give off dense smoke and fumes making it difficult for you and your family to escape.
 Never smoke in a chair if you think you may doze off in it.

 Falling asleep with a lit pipe or cigarette can also be fatal, especially in bed where the bedding will quickly catch fire.
 The smoke and fumes will not wake you.
 Make sure you stub out your cigarette before going to bed.
 Always keep matches and lighters well out of the reach of children.